 Ivory Coast is a rural nation with a weak business-orientation.
 On top of that, there is low competition among businesses, supported by a low interest in time from consumers.
 However, the increasing highly educated population offers unseen opportunities, especially in the digital market, to do business.

 The majority of the registration forms required to set up a new business in Ivory Coast are in French, slowing down the process of incorporation within the country.
-As such, it is important to rely on a local GEO provider within the country to speed up the process and ensure compliance with national regulations.

 By law, the Ivory Coast limited liability company (LLC) has to appoint a minimum of 1 director and 1 shareholder (of any nationality).
 The minimum paid-up capital required to complete the incorporation process has been fixed in US$2000.